aCeTotal/hypr-arch/README.md

-These scripts installs my system with Arch Linux and Hyprland.
-Configured for maximum performance with Nvidia GPUs.
-(AMD and Intel GPU does work aswell) - IMPORTANT: WORK-IN-PROGRESS - but works great!
+These scripts give you my system with Arch Linux and Hyperland.
+Neat and fast system with maximum gaming performance with Nvidia (Other GPU's does work aswell).
+The scripts are still work-in-progress, but exactly the same as I use.
+It works and as of now has given me the best gaming performance ever on Linux.

 1. Download the latest image of Arch Linux and place it on a memory stick with Ventoy or similar.